mithril-global/GoAgentX/README.md

 # CHANGELOG

+- 2017/10/12 Updated COW for High Sierra, now using MEOW 1.5 instead
 - 2016/12/1 Added docs on "Package damaged" on Sierra
 - 2016/7/1 Supports chacha20 (Now you can choose in the drop-down)
 - 2016/4/13 Updated shadowsocks-libev to 2.4.5, cow to 0.9.6